 I inherited the estate from my father in 1997.
 Together with my husband, Bos Dewey, and two children, Barratt and Eliza, we have carried on where my father left off and have brought our own commitment to the environment to bear in what Pedruxella is today.
 The farm is certified organic and we work hard to respect nature and reduce our impact.
-But the really hard work falls to Tolo, our farm manager, who does a superb job keeping everything going on the estate.
-He gets help from the well over 100 volunteers we have hosted here.
+But we get a lot of help from others including over 200 volunteers we have hosted here over the last decade.

-I have worked for many years as an environmental attorney for the New York based Natural Resources Defense Council (NRDC) and Bos as an energy consultant.
+I have worked for many years as an environmental attorney for, and now consultant to, the New York based Natural Resources Defense Council (NRDC) and Bos as an energy consultant.
 When I am at Pedruxella, I get to enjoy all the beauty of the natural world that I have worked to protect over my career.
 That for me is the definition of luxury.